wpsharks/s2member-kb/questions/2015/180-how-can-i-offer-a-fixed-term-free-registration.md

 github-issue: https://github.com/websharks/s2member-kb/issues/180
 ---

 A fixed-term free registration allows you to offer a free registration that will expire after a certain amount of time.
-However, since there is no payment associated with a free subscription, you must use the Trial Period functionality to create a fixed-term free registration.
+However, since there is no payment associated with a free registration, you must use the Trial Period functionality to create a fixed-term free registration.

-## Creating a Fixed-Term Free Registration using a Trial Period
+## Creating a Fixed-Term Free Registration

 ### Generating the Free Registration Pro-Form